ojo-codes/mark-react-basics-proj--using-map/README.md

 See if you can refactor the code in `0-exercises` to use the arrow function syntax.

-## Exercise 0c: Vanilla `.map` with explicitly typed anonymous arrow functions
+## Exercise 0c: Vanilla `.map` with explicitly typed anonymous arrow function callbacks

 > 🎯 **Success criteria:** Tests passing for all the exercises in `src/vanilla/0-exercises`, using anonymous arrow functions